tomjridge/p1/README.md

 The documentation source is currently on the github P1 wiki.

+This file, as html, can be viewed at <http://tomjridge.github.io/p1>

 The documentation can be viewed at <http://tomjridge.github.io/p1/p1_doc.html>

 The ocamldoc can be viewed at <http://tomjridge.github.io/p1/ocamldoc>